Hazing Prevention

 • Suspension or expulsion from organization and/or university

-• Legal action, including misdemeanor or felony charges and/or jail time
+• Legal action, including misdemeanor or felony charges and/or

 • Damage to one’s personal reputation